Search

 Vision-based Human Fall Detection Systems

-Real-time vision-based fall detection applications support elderly people through analyzing the rate of change of motion with respect to the ground point.
+Real-time vision-based fall detection applications support elderly people by analyzing the rate of change of motion with respect to the ground point.

 How it Works